garethsime/librivox-localdev/README.md

 should show you a big warning that the site isn't safe.
 You can just accept the risk and continue.

+## Caveats

+The site is running inside the container, so you don't actually have PHP or the database or anything set up on your main OS.
+This means that there are some operations that are best performed from inside the container:

+ - Running the tests
+ - Connecting to the database

 ## Appendix: What's with the freaky first-time setup?

 The Ansible playbooks provision everything into this directory: